Sri Lalita Sahasranama 401-500

 — Effulgence of the Sun; dispels Darkness of Ignorance.

-— Giver of the Vision of the Ocean of Consciousness.
+" Giver of the Vision of the Ocean of Consciousness.

 Sri Lalita Sahasranama

-(Sri Lalita Sahasranama, C. S. Murthy, Assoc.
-Advertisers and Printers, 1989.)
+C. S. Murthy, Associate Advertisers and Printers, 1989

-"I should say "goddess-like" power, of course, for the original sacrifice, upon which recorded history proceeds, is the sacrifice of women’s power as creatrix, seer, world-weaver and world-spinner, magical bringer of life and, therefore, of death.
-The original murder is not of brother by brother, as the Old Testament would have us believe, but of the Mother by her sons, and, by the ineffectiveness of their resistance, by her daughters, too.
+"I should say "goddess-like" power, of course, for the original sacrifice, upon which recorded history proceeds, is the sacrifice of women's power as creatrix, seer, world-weaver and world-spinner, magical bringer of life and, therefore, of death.
+The original murder is not of brother by brother, as the Old Testament would have us believe, but of The Mother by her sons, and, by the ineffectiveness of their resistance, by her daughters, too.
 And the great redemptive act is not the sacrifice upon the cross of the son by the father as the New Testament tells us, for this event prefigures the exact apocalypse we must avoid.
-The great redemptive act is the defense of the Mother by her children, the reinstatement into the world of the feminine principle of warm nurture, welcome generation and also contact with the irrational, instinctual, untamable mysteries of the unconscious mind — those forces which, when ignored within us, become the so-called evil against which all holy or patriotic wars are waged.
-But how, I wonder, are we to accomplish such a feat as this?"
+The great redemptive act is the defense of The Mother by her children, the reinstatement into the world of the feminine principle of warm nurture, welcome generation and also contact with the irrational, instinctual, untamable mysteries of the unconscious mind " those forces which, when ignored within us, become the so-called evil against which all holy or patriotic wars are waged.
+But how, I wonder, are we to accomplish such a feat as this?”

 Karen Malpede, A Talk for the Conference on Feminism & Militarism (April 1981.)